ufal/npfl114/deep_learning_book/README.md

 The Deep Learning book by Ian Goodfellow and Yoshua Bengio and Aaron Courville is freely available on-line at http://www.deeplearningbook.org.
-It will be also available from MIT Press via Amazon from 9 Dec 2016.
+It is als available from MIT Press.

 ## PDF Version